 Long Way Home's Green Building Academy

-Long Way Home is very excited to announce the inaugural year of its’ new Green Building Academy with two four-week sessions that will give participants a solid background and hands-on experience in green, sustainable building and construction practices.
+Long Way Home is very excited to announce the inaugural session of its’ new Green Building Academy that will give participants a solid background and hands-on experience in green, sustainable building and construction practices.
 The Academy will take place in Comalapa, Guatemala, and will draw on the expertise of the Academy's instructors, who for 9 years have built an 18-building school using state-of-the-art green and sustainable technologies and methods.

 The Green Building Academy provides a menu of unique educational options that are relevant to both professionals and students inside AND outside of the construction industry.
 Guided by best practices in green construction, the Academy is dedicated to educating individuals and organizations, in both theory and practical application, about sustainable design, planning, and building practices.
 Participants will connect to their environment, and develop increased consciousness & competence relating to sustainability, environmental & ecological balance, and ethical & respectful community development.
 The Academy equips participants with the knowledge, skills, and dispositions to apply their creativity to design and construction using sustainable, unconventional materials and low-impact methodologies with potential for off-grid implementation.